food in thailand

 5. Gaeng Keow Wan Gai

 Gaeng Keow Wan Gai, known as Green Chicken Curry, is a hallmark of the authentic Thai food experience, reflecting the rich culinary delights of Thailand.
 This vibrant dish is made with green curry paste, coconut milk, chicken pieces, and a variety of vegetables like eggplants and basil leaves.
+Also, hunting for veg food in Thailand?
+You can even have the dish made only with vegetables and enjoy your food!

 The green curry paste, crafted from green chillies, lemongrass, and galangal, gives the curry its signature colour and spicy, aromatic flavour.
 Gaeng Keow Wan Gai captures the essence of Thai cuisine, offering a delicious blend of textures and tastes.